What is the meaning?: Evil Eye

 The evil eye is a curse from Greek culture that has been passed through many decades and still exists today.
-It states that when someone is envious of you, they'll have the power to give you an 'evil glare' and send bad luck your way.
+It is believed that when someone is jealous of you, they can curse you with an 'evil glare' and send bad luck your way.

-Due to this belief, protection from the evil eye is something that many people actively sought after.
-This is why, in today's times, people use evil eye jewellery as a symbol of protection against bad luck.
+So, protection from the evil eye is something that a lot of people looked for.
+That's why, today, people often wear evil eye jewellery as a symbol of protection.

-According to a folklorist called John Roberts, about 40% of the world's cultures believe in some form of the evil eye.
+History says, about 40% of the world's cultures believe in some form of the evil eye.
 There is mention of the evil eye in Roman and Greek texts, as well as the Quran and Bible.
-In fact, the evil eye curse has a long history as far back as 3,000BC.
+The evil eye curse has a long history as far back as 3,000BC.

 Typically, when in jewellery, the evil eye is blue and white.
 However, different colours are used for other meanings.
 For example, an orange colour can represent protection as well as happiness, motivation, creativity, and playfulness.
 Dark blue is for karma and fate protection, while light blue is for general protection.
 Dark green is for happiness, red for courage, brown for connection with nature, and yellow for health.
 Grey is for protection against sorrow, white for focus, and pink for the protection of friendships.